pmeyers279/sgwb_model_selection/README.md

 ```

 ## Run a few power law models from a config file
 Create a config file with specific parameters for your model (and make sure you use the right names...right now you'll have to look in the code for these).
 We can add a few power law models.
+Right now fractions aren't supported for spectral indices.
+Sorry!

 ```ini
 [power law]